Robert Bailey (American football)

-Robert Martin Bailey (born September 3, 1968) is a former American football cornerback in the National Football League for the Los Angeles Rams, Washington Redskins, Dallas Cowboys, Detroit Lions and the Baltimore Ravens.
+Robert Martin Bailey (born September 3, 1968) is a former American football cornerback in the National Football League (NFL) for the Los Angeles Rams, Washington Redskins, Dallas Cowboys, Detroit Lions, and the Baltimore Ravens.
 He played college football at the University of Miami.

-Early years
+Early life

 Bailey attended Miami Southridge High School, where he lettered in football and track & field.

 He accepted a scholarship from the University of Miami.
 As a junior, he started one game and recovered a blocked punt for a touchdown.
 He started every game in his last year, while tallying 75 tackles, one interception and 11 passes defensed.

 Professional career

 Los Angeles Rams

-Bailey was selected by the Los Angeles Rams in the fourth round (107th overall) of the 1991 NFL Draft.
+Bailey was selected by the Los Angeles Rams in the fourth round (107th overall) of the 1991 NFL draft.
 As a rookie, he started the season on the injured reserve list for the first 5 games with a broken bone in his right hand.
-The tip of his left ring finger was torn off while playing against the Detroit Lions and was placed on injure reserve for the remaining games.
+The tip of Bailey's left ring finger was torn off while playing against the Detroit Lions and he was placed on injured reserve for the remaining games.

-In his second season, he started 6 games at left cornerback, posting 3 interceptions.
-In 1993, he appeared in 9 games and tied for a team-high 2 interceptions, before suffering a season ending knee injury.

 On October 23, 1994, Bailey made the longest punt return in NFL history when he ran 103 yards for a touchdown in a game against the New Orleans Saints.
 What makes this return stand out is that every single player on the field assumed the ball was going to bounce through the end zone after the punt.
 Bailey saw that the ball never bounced out of the end zone and was still in play.
-He scooped the ball up, and returned it for a touchdown before anyone on the Saints realized what had happened.
-He was waived before the start of the 1995 season.
+He scooped up the ball and returned it for a touchdown before anyone on the Saints realized what had happened.